-Measurable Goal(s): -Continue to send a representative to MAC meetings hosted by LC-SMC and Watershed Management Board meetings which are relevant to the Village of Fox Lake. -Review and revise enhanced SMPP template, provided by QLP language related to this provision in Year 12.
+Measurable Goal(s): -Continue to send a representative to MAC meetings hosted by LC-SMC and Watershed Management Board meetings which are relevant to the Village of Fox Lake. -Continue to attend the Upper Fox River meetings for updates and information. -Review and revise enhanced SMPP template, provided by QLP language related to this provision in Year 14.